jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 You'll see they have 2 versions for you to choose from: the LTS (Long Term Support) and Current versions.

 If you want to have the latest and greatest stable features as they're incorporated into Node, you'll want the Current version.
 If you prefer safety and stability, and don't mind possibly being slightly behind on new features, the LTS version is for you.
 Either will work equally well with this book.
 While I will use modern JavaScript syntax and commonly-accepted best practices, I won't use cutting-edge features that either aren't (yet) fully part of the standard or that have been released after April of 2023.
+That means you should be able to run all the code in this book on a recent version of any modern browser or Node.js.

 Simply run the installer you've chosen and respond to any prompts it gives you.